From Emotionally Healthy to Unhealthy: When People or Situations Bring Out the Worst in You

 • You're not their therapist, life coach, or emotional regulator.
 You can say:

 “That sounds really hard.
-I think a therapist might be a great support for this.”
+I hope you get support for that.”

 • Encourage support, don’t become it.